Venus of Laussel: Description

 The figure holds a bison horn, or possibly a cornucopia, in one hand, which has thirteen notches.
 She has large breasts, a great stomach, and wide hips.
 There is a "Y" on her thigh and her faceless head is turned toward the horn.
 The lower relief was covered in red ochre.

 Discovery and display

-The relief was discovered in 1911 by Jean-Gaston Lalanne, a physician.
-It was carved into large block of limestone in a rock shelter (abri de Laussel) at the commune of Marquay in the Dordogne department of south-western France.
+The relief was discovered in 1911 by Jean-Gaston Lalanne, doctor of sciences and neuropsychiatrist in Bordeaux.
+It was carved into large block of limestone in a rock shelter (Abri de Laussel) at the commune of Marquay in the Dordogne department of south-western France.
 The limestone block fell off the wall of the shelter.
-It was brought to the Musée d'Aquitaine in Bordeaux, France.
+It was brought to the Musée d'Aquitaine in Bordeaux.

 Meaning

 The figure and the horn are considered significant in figurative studies of Paleolithic art.
-There are many similarly formed "goddess figures", such as Venus of Willendorf, said to be of potential significance in Eurasian prehistoric religion.
-The color and the number of notches on the horn may symbolize the number of moons or the number of menstrual cycles in one year, or the number of days from menstruation to ovulation.
+There are many similarly formed Venus figurines, such as the Venus of Willendorf, and other representations of female figures, said to be of potential significance in Eurasian prehistoric religion.
+Some suggest the color and the number of notches on the horn may symbolize the number of lunar months or menstrual cycles in one year, or the number of days from menstruation to ovulation.